CAUSE #6: Climate change

 Then there’s the small hive beetle (Aethina tumida), which originated in South Africa and develops in the weakest honey bee colonies.
 The parasite was imported into the USA, probably on citrus fruit on which the beetle can also develop.
 It has aggravated the problems of American beekeepers, especially in hot and humid regions.
 So far, the cold climate has hindered the beetle’s distribution.
 Climate change that causes temperature rise will increase the extension of its distribution range.

 The relationship between climate change and survival of bees and pollinators might not sound significant at first sight.
 Yet, the consequences of climate change have a massive impact on all insects, including bees and pollinators.

-The full range of results have not been apparent yet in the present but might be more visible in the future, when it’s too late to be tackled effectively.
-It could be even more powerful than the impact of the previously mentioned causes e.g. our farming methods or recent diseases and parasites with more immediate and obvious effects.
+The full range of results have not been apparent yet in the present but might be more visible in the future.
+Probably, then it is too late to be tackled effectively.